 - Fabric scissors or rotary cutter

-- Sewing machine or needle and thread
+- Sewing machine (or needle and thread for hand sewing)

 - Pins or clips

-- Optional: Iron
+- Iron (optional but helpful)

 Instructions